-Radiohead: Hail to the Thiefby Sam Carter
+Radiohead: Hail to the Thief

 About a month ago, in intervals roughly corresponding to time zones, Radiohead fans across the world shrieked with delight.
-We reacted to emails, phone calls, instant messages, and conversations that contained, in some form or another, a link to a website that was hosting leaked unmastered MP3s of the British rock band’s next album, Hail to the Thief.
+We reacted to emails, phone calls, instant messages, and conversations that contained, in some form or another, a link to a website that was hosting leaked, un-mastered MP3s of the British rock band’s next album, Hail to the Thief.
 Not scheduled for release until June, the album has been the object of much speculation by obsessed fans who have long had the lyrics and track list.
 The band members have each issued their own objections to the album’s unplanned and unauthorized early release, but there was something utterly appropriate about its electronic debut.

 Hail to the Thief opens with a question: “Are you such a dreamer to put the world to rights?”
 The track, entitled “2 + 2 = 5,” is a declaration of a basic desire to put the world in order.
 Radiohead, narrowly pegged by critics as political, is confronting this image head on.
 “I’ll stay home forever / where two and two always makes a five.”
 Things are confusing and they like it that way.
 The illusion is that things should ever make sense.

 Radiohead has grown as a band through technological and communications revolutions that have reshaped how audiences understand music.
 Their chaotic world is frightening, confusing, and irrational:

 “It’s the devil’s way now / there is no way out /

 you can scream and you can shout /

 it’s too late now.”

-The first single from Hail to the Thief, released in the UK on April 22, was “There There.”
+The first single from Hail to the Thief, released in the U.K. on April 22, was “There There.”
 What sounds like a suggestion of comfort is in fact a song entirely about the illusion of perception: “Broken branches trip me as I speak / just cause you feel it doesn’t mean it’s there.”
 We are inherently prone to misinterpreting our world; indeed, “we are accidents waiting / waiting to happen.”

 Concerned with communication on all levels, the band has cultivated, and is the product of, an intense relationship with popular culture.
 Even the band’s name suggests that our minds resemble a dying and passive medium.
-On the bottom of the 18th page of OK Computer’s 22 page album booklet the band requests that all correspondence be sent by W.A.S.T.E., a direct sample from Thomas Pynchon’s postmodern novella The Crying of Lot 49.
+On the bottom of the 18th page of OK Computer’s 22-page album booklet, the band requests that all correspondence be sent by W.A.S.T.E., a direct sample from Thomas Pynchon’s postmodern novella The Crying of Lot 49.
 W.A.S.T.E. was a secret communications system discovered by reality-doubting protagonist Oedipa Maas.
 In its real life manifestation, W.A.S.T.E. is the official communications site for Radiohead fans.
 Before this, from 1992 to 1998, W.A.S.T.E. was their private mailing list for fans, its own subset of communication.
 In the second letter the band ever sent to fans, they wrote:

 1993 marks the centenary of the first-ever telephone conversation and also the mail-out of our first newsletter—well, hasn’t communication come a long way in the past hundred years.
-O.K., so this sheet may not look much yet, but that first conversation was hardly a crystal-clear satellite link-up, and just look at the impact it had on civilization.
+O.K., so this sheet may not look like much yet, but that first conversation was hardly a crystal-clear satellite link-up, and just look at the impact it had on civilization.
 Anyway, we’re doing it ourselves and we don’t even reverse the charges.

 Radiohead matters because they are in constant dialogue with the world we live in.
-They are the sound made when an entire culture throws their hands up in distress, and shouts, “Things are too complex—no answer is adequate.”
+They are the sound made when an entire culture throws their hands up in distress and shouts, “Things are too complex—no answer is adequate.”
 Each of their albums is, on some level, an admission of defeat.
 They do not purport to provide answers, or suggestions for living.
 Instead, they are a beautiful expression of technologically charged confusion.

-Sam Carter is a writer studying Media Ecology at New York University.
+SAM CARTER is a writer studying Media Ecology at New York University.